Freiheit77/Surge-Pricing-Type-Analysis/README.md

 ## Model development
 1. Random forest (based on data by naive imputation; based on data by knn imputation)
 2. CatBoostClassifier

+       1) It supports multiple Categories of data, such as audio, text, image including historical data and could handel them automatically.
+We can use CatBoost without any explicit pre-processing to convert categories into numbers.
+CatBoost converts categorical values into numbers using various statistics on combinations of categorical features and combinations of categorical and numerical features.
+       2) CatBoost does not require conversion of data set to any specific format like XGBoost and LightGBM.
+       3) It reduces the need for extensive hyper-parameter tuning and lower the chances of overfitting also which leads to more generalized models.

 3. LightGBM
 4. XGBoost

+## Model selection methods
+1. StratifiedKFold
+2. KFold